Amenability, connected components, and definable actions: Introduction

 \section{Introduction}

-The general motivation standing behind this research is to understand relationships between dynamical and model-theoretic properties of definable [topological] groups or between dynamical properties of groups of automorphisms of first order structures and model-theoretic properties of the underlying theories.
+The general motivation standing behind this research is to understand relationships between dynamical and model-theoretic properties of definable [topological] groups.
 More specifically, similarly to \cite{KrPi}, in this paper our goal is to understand model-theoretic consequences of various notions of amenability.

-The consequences that we consider in this paper are versions of $G$-compactness: the equality of Lascar strong type and KP-strong type, or for definable groups the equality of $G^{000}$ and $G^{00}$ as well as a number of other contexts including arbitrary topological groups.
-Although Sections \ref{Section 2}, \ref{Section 3}, and \ref{Section 4} of this paper are thematically connected, they can be read relatively independently.

-The notions of amenability considered in \cite{KrPi} come from certain natural categories of flows, e.g.: \begin{enumerate} \item the classical notion of amenability of a topological group is equivalent to the existence of a left-invariant, Borel probability measure on the universal topological ambit; \item definable amenability of a group $G(M)$ definable in $M$ means that there is such a measure on the $G(M)$-ambit $S_G(M)$; \item definable topological amenability of a topological group $G(M)$ definable in a first order structure $M$ so that the members of a basis of open neighborhoods of $1$ are definable means that there is such a measure on the $G(M)$-ambit $S_G(M)/\!\!\sim_\mu$, where $p \sim_\mu q \iff \mu \cdot p = \mu \cdot q$, where $\mu$ is the subgroup consisting of infinitesimal elements; \item weak definable [topological] amenability of a definable [topological] group $G(M)$ means that there is such a measure on the universal definable [continuous] $G(M)$-ambit (see Section \ref{Section 1}). \end{enumerate}